-A laparotomy is defined as a surgery with small incision made in the abdomen.
+A laparotomy is defined as a surgery with the small incision made in the abdomen.
 An Exploratory laparotomy is performed when it is impossible to get information from the abdomen by clinical diagnosis.
 Exploratory laparotomy refers to the surgery that is used to visualize and inspect the internal organ and the abdominal cavity of patients who suffer from unknown reasons.

 Exploratory laparotomy also plays an important role in detecting the presence of cancer in any abdominal organs.
 It enables to discover the staging of cancer and also to collect samples of the tumor tissues.
 When Laparotomy is used in staging abdominal cancer it is referred to as staging laparotomy.